sarancodes/pentract-grub-theme/README.md

-# pentract-grub-theme
+# Pentract GRUB Theme
-Pentract GRUB Theme
+### This is a custom theme for the grub bootloader.